 Remove the pinout sticker from the connector and slide on the mate.
 Clamp the whole connector together until the locks snap into place.
 Use a pair of pliers with flat heads from the RAy Tool set.
 Ordinary pliers could damage the connector.

-The lightening and overvoltage protection system is designed in accordance with regulation CSN EN 62305.
+The lightning and overvoltage protection system example, designed in accordance with regulation CSN EN 62305.

 Where possible the antenna should be located in an LPZ 0B protection zone with the use of a local or artificial air termination device for protection against direct lightning strikes.

 When meeting conditions for ensuring electrical insulation (distance from the lightning conductor) in accordance with article 6.3, it is not recommended to ground the load-bearing structure and antenna to the external air termination network.
-It's enough to connect them via a CYA 6 mm2 bonding conductor , see Fig. 5.59, “Grounding installation 1”
+Ground should be connected to the protective system of the internal LV wiring or grounded internal structures using a CYA 6 mm2 bonding conductor , see Fig. 5.59, “Grounding installation 1”

 If it is not possible to set up conditions of electrical insulation in accordance with article 6.3 we recommend connecting the load-bearing structure at roof level to the external air termination network via an 8mm diameter FeZn conductor and shielding the data cable before entry to the building with a grounding kit and CYA 6 mm2 conductor to the bonding bus, and if not already set up then also to the external air termination network, see Fig. 5.60, “Grounding installation 2”